ziroock/mango-media/README.md

 - Access control on back end ( Created requireLogin check )
 - Access control on front end
 - Figure out how to store photos
 - Figure out how to let user change profile and cover photos
+- After I am done with the above tasks I can start working on the friends functionality.
+- Need to figure out how to suggest users on search.
+To do this I need to implement
+ the friends' functionality for MM.
+- Need to test that only the user, which owns the post, can edit and delete their posts.

 - (DONE) Add the ability for users to send out invitations for people to join the site
 - (DONE) Add the ability for users to track invitations sent and invitations accepted

-## Versions used to implement the project
+## IV.
+Versions used to implement the project
 - Node v12.18.0
 - NPM v6.14.4

-## Time Spent
+## V. Time Spent
 **TODO: Finish Section**